 Elaine is an artist specialising in ceramics, with a design degree from Wolverhampton University.
 She designs, makes, glazes, paints and fires her own ware as well as making goblets, tankards, teapots, tiles and wall plaques in the pottery at Wild Ways.
 The well-equipped workshop includes potter's wheels and two small kilns.

 Garth Reynolds Woodware

 Garth inherited the Ludlow-based family business from his father, Arthur Reynolds, who founded Reynolds Woodware in 1946.
 The company employed fifteen local craftsmen and produced high quality, hand-made furniture, inspired by the Arts & Crafts movement.
 Reynolds furniture is now highly sought after.
-Garth retired from the business in 1980, but continues to exercise his cabinet-making skills, producing beautiful, individually crafted chairs and boxes in a variety of hard and soft woods.
+Garth retired from the business in 1980, but continues to exercise his cabinet-making skills, producing beautiful, individually crafted furniture, chairs and boxes in a variety of hard and soft woods.